NYC's Most Trusted Garment Manufacturer

-The cost of production is determined by the garment, fabric weight and consumption, quantity, and construction.
+The cost of production is determined by the garment, fabric weight, consumption, quantity, and construction.
 This is determined individually per project, we cannot provide estimates without having project-specific information.
 Please complete our quote request form to inquire about estimates.

 We can begin garment construction from a single design sketch, tech-packs, fabric swatches, and similar garment samples for concepts.
 We only create 1st patterns and cut & sew samples for the purpose of mass production meeting our MOQs.

 In order to get started, you must be able to meet our MOQs of 200 per style for New York production and 400 per style for overseas production, this is also dependent on the garment.
 To give you an idea, the average garment made in NYC is around $30, not including fabric, trim, and garment development.
 A good rule is to be prepared for a $5,000 budget for the production of a single garment.

 * Production costs vary per project.
 This is just a ballpark budget to have prepared to get started. *

 - All new startups must have a sales and budget to meet our MOQs.
 To give you an idea, the average cost of generic sportswear costs around $35 each, and t-shirts are about $15 each to be made in NYC.
-This does not include fabric or trim, and must meet the minimum 125 MOQ.
+This does not include fabric or trim and must meet the minimum 300 MOQ.

-- We DO NOT create samples for selling purposes, all patterns and cut & sew samples must be for mass production.
+- We DO NOT create samples for selling purposes, all patterns, and cut & sew samples must be for mass production.
 We only will do patterns and samples for confirmed production orders that meet our minimums.